tliron/diligence/readme.txt

 3) Finally, Sincerity is used to assemble the distribution into the "build/distribution/content" directory, from where it is ready to run.

-Optionally, you can run "ant package-zip" and "ant package-installbuilder" to package the distribution.
+Optionally, you can run "ant package" to package the distribution.
 Packages will be put in the "build/distribution" directory.